iamkhalidbashir/UBCpredict/README.md

   - See the magic!

 ### Prediction (predict.py)
-This script is used to prredict a model created by (create_model.py).
+This script is used to predict a model created by (create_model.py).
 Some models are already created by the work done in the paper referenced at the bottom.
 Create a csv file have 12 features per column (see example in test_dataset.csv).
 The features are explained below:-
   - Age recode (value from 1-18: 1 = 1-4 years old, 2 = 5-9 years old,.., 18 = 85+ years old)
   - Sex (1 = male: 0 = female)
   - Year of diagnosis (actuall year, for years greater than 2015, just use 2015 instead)